-- create a repository for this dataset on GitHub, - configure this GitHub repository to be a SIBLING of the midterm_project dataset, - and publish your dataset to GitHub.
+- · create a GitHub account, if you do not yet have one - create a repository for this dataset on GitHub, - configure this GitHub repository to be a SIBLING of the midterm_project dataset, - and publish your dataset to GitHub.

-Luckily, DataLad can make all of this very easy with the datalad create-sibling-github (datalad-create-sibling-github manual) command (or, for GitLab135, datalad create-sibling-gitlab, datalad-create-sibling-gitlab manual).
+Luckily, DataLad can make this very easy with the datalad create-sibling-github command (or, for GitLab134, datalad create-sibling-gitlab).

 The two commands have different arguments and options.
 Here, we look at datalad create-sibling-github.
-The command takes a repository name and GitHub authentication credentials (either in the command line call with options github-login <NAME> and github-passwd <PASSWORD>, with an oauth token 136 stored in the Git configuration, or interactively).
+The command takes a repository name and GitHub authentication credentials (either in the command line call with options github-login <TOKEN>, with an oauth token 135 stored in the Git configuration, or interactively).